Arizona Sports Betting

 Arizona Betting Options

-There does not seem to be many restrictions on what types of bets you can place once sports betting goes live in Arizona, aside from the fairly standard college prop betting restrictions.
-All of your favorite bet types such as moneyline, totals, spreads, futures, teasers and more will be available.
+There are not many restrictions on what types of bets you can place in Arizona, aside from the fairly standard college prop betting restrictions.
+All of your favorite bet types such as moneyline, totals, spreads, futures, teasers and more are available.